Foundpe/EGate/README.md

 EGate is a secure and simple license key system built for paid feature locking, user HWID binding, admin control, and reset cooldowns.
 Designed to run serverlessly on **Vercel**, with GitHub as the persistent backend.

-Feel free to not use `index.html` and make ur own or even a discord bot.
+Feel free to not use `index.html` and make your own frontend — or even a Discord bot.

-Anything is possible if you can do some sort of web request!!
+Anything is possible if you can make web requests!

 ---